|

 Brotherhood, and Hezbollah that wants Jews dead.

 It is a moral imperative to remain clear of him and to do no business with this Nazi.
-If you are Jewish, double down on that.
-The life you save might well be your own.

 The Safir Family Internet Coin Library: Foriegn Coins.